charlesreiss/cachelab/README.md

 # Quick demo

+Setup a Python environment with Django and dateutils installed.

 Run `./run-demo.sh migrate`, then `./run-demo.sh make_user username password`, then `./run-demo.sh`.
-Then go `http://localhost:8888/` and login with
+Then go `http://localhost:8888/` and login with the username you created.

 # Setup